 The project is heavily inspired by Anne-Laure Le Cunff's idea of personal networked thinking and expands into collective thinking, or what she describes as mind-to-mind networks (several individuals connecting their ideas).
 In a public notebook/digital garden on metacognition and networked thinking, Le Cunff describes the concept as follows:

 The Internet is a giant mental network.
 In theory, it would be possible to create a miniature version of the web by creating one node with some content (an idea, a thought) and to ask people to create a branch of that node with a label of their own—based on what the initial node made them think about.
 People would keep on adding nodes, which would create interesting stories, like a non-linear cadavre exquis.

-Another major inspiration for this work was Tabita Rezaire’s video artwork PREMIUM CONNECT.
+Another major inspiration for this work is Tabita Rezaire’s video artwork PREMIUM CONNECT.
 The work explores the function of ancestral and traditional memory, and how it relates to technology, computer memory, quantum physics, Ifa Divination, and the underground network of plants.

 As one of the protagonists explains, we only live for one lifetime and can only remember so much as one human being.
 However, by tapping into our collective and/or ancestral memory, we can connect to a worldwide web of sorts, where we access the memory of many lifetimes.
 You can view the segment below:

 To read more about the works, inspiration, and theories which ground the project, consult the Digitized Diasporic Memory thesis document.